ratatui/ratatui/CONTRIBUTING.md

 [cargo-make]: https://github.com/sagiegurari/cargo-make "cargo-make"

-`tui` is an ordinary Rust project where common tasks are managed with [cargo-make].
+`ratatui` is an ordinary Rust project where common tasks are managed with [cargo-make].
 It wraps common `cargo` commands with sane defaults depending on your platform of choice.
 Building the project should be as easy as running `cargo make build`.